MessInWind/zbp_plugin/README.md

 plugins for ZeroBot
-- import them into the main.go
+- import plugin into main.go